drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

     than finding the vise or the spindle axi out of square by 3 degrees because Chad was to eager to go home on Friday night.
   - The tools associated with the mill are sacred objects and should be treated with religious reverence.
 They should be clean, rust free and stored with care.
   - The tools associated with measuring / set-up are precise beyond your ability to utilize and they need to stay that way.
-  - Know to distinguish CLIMB vs. CONVENTIONAL milling.
+  - Know to distinguish <b>CLIMB vs. CONVENTIONAL milling</b>.
-  - Spindle Oil should be administered every single time you use the milling machine.
+  - <b>Spindle Oil</b> should be administered every single time you use the milling machine.
 Way oil is automated, by not the spindle.

 &nbsp;
 &nbsp;